 Meet President Bravman

-John Bravman, a highly respected academic leader and distinguished professor of engineering, became the 17th president of Bucknell University on July 1, 2010.
+Dr. John C. Bravman, a highly respected academic leader and distinguished professor of engineering, became the 17th president of Bucknell University on July 1, 2010.
 Under his leadership, the University has experienced some of the most significant achievements since its founding in 1846.

 Bravman led the University to the successful conclusion of its most ambitious fundraising campaign ever — the $500 million WE DO Campaign — on July 1, 2017.
-The University surpassed the half-billion-dollar goal with $513 million raised, including more than $170 million for financial aid endowment, and more than $100 million for academic programs and support.
+The University surpassed the half-billion dollar goal with $513 million raised, including more than $170 million for financial aid endowment, and more than $100 million for academic programs and support.

-Bravman has prioritized the University’s ongoing efforts to strengthen the campus culture, and deepened its commitment to providing students with an exceptional academic experience that leads to a lifetime of personal and professional success.
 In 2018, with broad input from faculty, staff and students, Bravman spearheaded the Plan for Bucknell 2025, which was approved by both the faculty and the University Board of Trustees in spring 2019.
 The University’s first new strategic plan in 13 years, it serves as a guide for reaching institutional goals for academics, residence life, diversity and inclusion, accessibility, and environmental and financial sustainability, ensuring Bucknell’s leadership in higher education for generations to come.

 Off campus, Bravman continues to strengthen ties between the University and the region.
 Since his arrival, Bucknell has renovated several properties in downtown Lewisburg, including the Campus Theatre, the Post Office Building and the DeWitt Building, which is home to the University’s Entrepreneurs Incubator, Small Business Development Center and the Samek Art Museum’s Downtown Gallery.

 Born in 1957, Bravman grew up in New York City and on Long Island.
-He completed his bachelor's, master's and doctoral degrees in materials science and engineering at Stanford.
+He completed his bachelor's, master's and doctoral degrees in materials science and engineering at Stanford University, where he enjoyed a 35-year career with numerous honors and administrative positions, including vice provost for undergraduate education, before he joined Bucknell.
 He has published more than 160 peer-reviewed articles and has been cited in nearly 5,000 publications by scientists and engineers around the world.
-A tenured professor of electrical engineering, John has taught primarily in the fields of materials structure and analysis, thin-film mechanical phenomena, microelectronic reliability and high-temperature superconductivity; and has patented two coatings that may make coronary stents safer for heart-disease patients.
-Since 2012, John has been a member of the Geisinger Health Board, which he chaired from 2016 through 2023.
-In April 2018, the Bucknell Board of Trustees unanimously voted to extend his contract through June 2025.
-In October 2022, the Board unanimously approved a second contract extension through at least 2028, which will give Bravman the third-longest tenure among Bucknell presidents.
+A tenured professor of electrical engineering, Bravman has taught primarily in the fields of materials structure and analysis, thin-film mechanical phenomena, microelectronic reliability and high-temperature superconductivity, and has patented two coatings that may make coronary stents safer for heart disease patients.

 2023-24 Bucknell University Report